archbobo/boboweike/LOCAL.md

 ### 2 Configure your database

-You can either use Vercel PostgreSQL or a local Docker container to run your database.
+You can use a local Docker container to run your database, or any other remote PostgreSQL host you prefer that is compatible with Prisma.
-Use either 2.a or 2.b for the next step.

 ### 2.a Local Database (using Docker)